Behavior Driven Development and Cucumber, embracing agile development

 The advantage of working with Cucumber is that both Behavior Driven Development, (in the form of the feature descriptions and scenarios) and test-driven development, (in the form of step definitions), are used to verify the success of development.

-I spoke to one of our developers about his experience of using Behavior Driven Development and his response was that one of the most important advantages of using Behavior Driven Development is that it allows the product owner to write acceptance criteria in the form of features.
+I spoke to one of our Ruby on Rails developers about his experience of using Behavior Driven Development and his response was that one of the most important advantages of using Behavior Driven Development is that it allows the product owner to write acceptance criteria in the form of features.
 The developer can then work towards developing step definitions to test the features the product owner has defined.
 The step definitions correlate with the acceptance criteria/features with the intention of leaving no discrepancies between what the product owner wants from their product and what the programmer develops.

 Behavior Driven Development is proving to be a valuable tool in helping us to eliminate the gap between developer and client understanding of requirements therefore producing successful and useful features.